 4. If your program coordinator isn’t involved yet, upon receipt of your approved and signed documents by your supervisor and director/chair, please send all documents as one pdf file to your program coordinator.

-5. Most programs/departments will have the program coordinator submit the final documents to the Research and Academic Services (RAS) Office on your behalf after the director/chair reviews and signs.
+5. Most programs/departments will have the program coordinator submit the final documents to the Graduate Academic Service Office on your behalf after the director/chair reviews and signs.
 This is the preferred method.
-However, if your program returns the CPT documents to you directly, please submit the Application for CPT-IS Form, offer letter, and proposal to Tori in RAS for final review.
+However, if your program returns the CPT documents to you directly, please submit the Application for CPT Form, offer letter, and proposal to Tori for final review.
 Please allow 5-7 business days for Engineering’s review of all documents.
 If anything further is needed you will be informed.

 6. Once step #5 is complete, you will receive an email to verify Engineering’s approval with the next steps you will need for requesting CPT online through International Student and Scholar Services using the online F-1 Curricular Practical Training Form.
 Once given approval by Engineering for your CPT, you are responsible to complete the iPenn curricular practical training (CPT) authorization request with Penn’s International Student and Scholar Services (ISSS).
 Processing time by ISSS is typically up to 5 business days.
 Students cannot begin any work until they have received the CPT authorization from ISSS.

 7. PhD students are required to alert PEFS payroll of internships for stipend reasons.
 As soon as you receive Engineering’s approval email, please complete the Payroll form here.
 You may contact firstname.lastname@example.org with specific questions on this process.